Common Places Work Injuries Happen in New Jersey

 A: No. In the New Jersey workers’ compensation system, the employer or insurance carrier chooses the doctors to treat your injury.
 There is very little that can be done to change doctors who are authorized to treat you for your injury.
 Changes in authorized treating doctors can only be done in exceptional circumstances.

 If you’ve been injured on the job, you can depend on our knowledgeable and experienced NJ workers’ compensation lawyers to fight for your recovery.
-Contact Laddey Clark & Ryan, LLP today to schedule your free initial consultation with our seasoned legal team.
+Contact Laddey Clark & Ryan, LLP today to schedule your free initial consultation with our workers’ compensation lawyers.